JChanceHud/rollup-api/SPEC.md

 Things that might be useful.

 - Make this RPC API a superset of the Ethereum RPC API.
 Coordinators could proxy `eth_` calls to their provider.
 This would allow Rollup RPC APIs to be used as Web3 providers.
+- This specification could include a common test suite that all projects implementing this interface may use.

 ## Methods